Chart Color Schemes

 Brunswick East features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Brunswick East's dwelling structures, as per the latest Census, comprised 22.7% houses and 77.3% other dwellings.
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Brunswick East was 18.3%, with mortgaged dwellings at 27.3% and rented ones at 54.4%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $421, compared to Melbourne metro's $390.
-Nationally, Brunswick East's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Brunswick East had 22.7% houses and 77.3% other dwellings in its latest Census evaluation, compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Brunswick East was at 18.3%, with mortgaged dwellings at 27.3% and rented ones at 54.4%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $421, compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Brunswick East's mortgage repayments were higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing